ouchitaikoproject/OuchiTaikoProject/README.md

 **Prepare the Metal Plates:**

-1. Using the "Metal Plate" template, cut out all 4 metal pieces (2 Ka, 2 Don) and file away any burrs on the edges.
+1. Using the provided "Metal Plate" template, cut out all 4 metal pieces (2 Ka, 2 Don) and file away any burrs on the edges.

 2. Cut the 2 large 60mm center holes in each Don plate using a saw or 60mm hole saw bit.